-The tsé-wang of Amitāyus (tse-dpag-med), however, can be turned into a proper rite of initiation (wang-kur)-what it was originally meant to be if the initiator prepares the Chela for the conscious participation and understanding of the details and symbols of the ritual.1 As a result the initiate in the course of time is enabled to invoke the life-giving forces of Amitāyus

-I. Any 'wang' given without religious instructions and guidance (as to sādhanā) is not an initiation and cannot establish a guru-chela relationship. for himself and others, by practising the $s\bar{a}dhan\bar{a}$ of Amitāyus and by transforming his mantric formula into the visual and spiritual unfoldment of all those properties of which Amitāyus is the embodiment, until the devotee realises these qualities within himself and has become a true vessel of them.
-Only when he has achieved this can he transmit the spiritual forces engenderd by this realisation.
+The tsé-wang of Amitāyus (tse-dpag-med), however, can be turned into a proper rite of initiation (wang-kur) -- what it was originally meant to be -- if the initiator prepares the Chela for the conscious participation and understanding of the details and symbols of the ritual.
+I, as a result, the initiate in the course of time is enabled to invoke the life-giving forces of Amitāyus for himself and others, by practising the Sādhanā of Amitāyus and by transforming his mantric formula into the visual and spiritual unfoldment of all those properties of which Amitāyus is the embodiment, until the devotee realises these qualities within himself and has become a true vessel of them.
+Only when he has achieved this can he transmit the spiritual forces engendered by this realisation.

 Ajo Rimpoché was one of those rare masters who were fully conscious of these facts.
 He spared no pains in preparing himself and every smallest detail for the initiation he bestowed upon us.
-The initiation altar itself was a work of art, built up with meticulous care, according to the rules of religious tradition, in which beauty is the natural and spontaneous outcome of its indwelling spirit-and not of an intended aesthetic effect.
+The initiation altar itself was a work of art, built up with meticulous care, according to the rules of religious tradition, in which beauty is the natural and spontaneous outcome of its indwelling spirit -- and not of an intended aesthetic effect.
 The self-conscious element of an art that is divorced from life or meaning is unknown in Tibet.
-The altar represented a perfect mandala of significant symbols, and Ajo Rimpoché explained their meaning and function, so that we could fully understand their significance and the part they played in the ritual.
-But what we appreciated most was the way in which he instructed us in the details and technique of the particular type of meditation and creative visualisation into which we were initiated and which we were to practise daily with the mantras bestowed upon us.
-It is only from the standpoint of creative visualisation (dhyāna), guided and sustained by the living power of the inner sound (mantra) and crystallising into the universal order of a mandala, that we can understand the significance of religious art in Tibet and especially the meaning of thankas and frescoes.
+The altar represented a perfect Mandala of significant symbols, and Ajo Rimpoché explained their meaning and function, so that we could fully understand their significance and the part they played in the ritual.
+But, what we appreciated most was the way in which he instructed us in the details and technique of the particular type of meditation and creative visualisation into which we were initiated and which we were to practise daily with the mantras bestowed upon us.
+It is only from the standpoint of creative visualisation (Dhyāna), guided and sustained by the living power of the inner sound (mantra) and crystallising into the universal order of a Mandala, that we can understand the significance of religious art in Tibet and especially the meaning of thankas and frescoes.